cyb3rpsych0s1s/4ddicted/pages/patterns/events.md

 Only work on `Entity`, so usually `PlayerPuppet`.
 The benefit of `TickableEvent` is that you get its state and progress available.

-> During my own experiments, I wasn't able to call it on a custom class which extends Entity.
+> During my own experiments, I wasn't able to call it on a custom class which extends `Entity`.

 ```swift
 // define your event